edakturk14/devcon24/README.md

 There you go, a gassless nft app! 🚀

+### 12. Ship Your Project!

-Send it out to the world: yarn vercel:yolo
+- Send it out to the world: yarn vercel:yolo
+- Add the env var to the vercel
+- Redeploy on Vercel!